 Q: What’s coming next from you?

-The novel I independently published in February 2009, 600 Hours of Edward, will be re-released in August 2012 by Amazon Publishing.
-It’s another amazing twist for this book, which was eventually released by Montana publisher Riverbend in October 2009 and, now, will be getting a whole new life three years down the road.
+The novel I independently published in February 2009, 600 Hours of Edward, was in August 2012 by Amazon Publishing.
+It’s another amazing twist for this book, which was eventually released by Montana publisher Riverbend in October 2009 and, now, has received a whole new life.
 My second novel, The Summer Son, was released in January 2011 by AmazonEncore.
 My third book, a collection of short stories called Quantum Physics and the Art of Departure, was released December 6th, 2011.
-And now I’m happy to say that the sequel to 600 Hours of Edward, a novel called Edward Adrift, will be released in 2013 by Amazon Publishing.
+And now I’m happy to say that the sequel to 600 Hours of Edward, a novel called Edward Adrift, was released in April 2013 by Amazon Publishing.

 Q: How did you break through the publishing wall?

 I suppose the answer to this question depends on whether the asker considers independent publishing as something less than ideal (I do not take that point of view).
-As a self-publisher, I broke through the wall by using one of the myriad do-it-yourself services out there.
+When I started out as a self-publisher, I broke through the wall by using one of the myriad do-it-yourself services out there.
 Once I had a book, I hustled hard to get it in front of readers.
-As someone who is now being traditionally published, I broke through by writing a book that a publisher wanted to invest in.
-Part of that, I’m sure, was that I had proved on a small scale that the book had appeal.
-A bigger part is that I wrote a good book.
+As someone who now works under the auspices of a publisher, I get contracts by writing good books that publishers want to invest in.
 I certainly shouldn’t be anyone’s paragon of publishing expertise, but it all starts with writing a good book.
 Without that, the rest doesn’t matter.

 Q: You come from a journalism background.
 How has that helped your fiction writing?
 Has it been an impediment at all?